-The syntax is described in a similar manner as the syntax in ITU-T Recommendation H.262 | ISO/IEC 13818-2.
+The syntax is described in a similar manner as the syntax in ITU-T Recommendation $H.262 \mid ISO/IEC 13818-2$.
 It closely follows the C-language syntactic constructs.
 Data items in the bitstream are represented in bold type.
-Each data item is described by its name, its length in bits and an indication of type and order of transmission.
+Each data item is described by its name, its syntax category and descriptor for its method of representation.
 A decoder behaves according to the value of the decoded data element in the bitstream and on the values of previously decoded data elements.